kigster/sym/README.md

 Create a new private key:
-  -g, --generate                    generate a new private key -p, --password                    encrypt the key with a password
+  -g, --generate                    generate a new private key -p, --password                    encrypt the key with a password -x, --keychain         [key-name] add to the OS-X Keychain

 Read existing private key from:
-  -k, --private-key      [key]      private key (or key file) -k, --keyfile          [key-file] private key from a file -x, --keychain         [key-name] add to (or read from) the OS-X Keychain -i, --interactive                 Paste or type the key interactively
+  -k, --key              [key-spec] private key, key file, or keychain -i, --interactive                 Paste or type the key interactively

 Password Cache:
-  -C, --cache-password              enable the cache (off by default) -T, --cache-for        [seconds]  to cache the password for -P, --cache-provider   [provider] type of cache, one of memcached, drb
+  -c, --cache-passwords             enable password cache -u, --cache-timeout    [seconds]  expire passwords after -r, --cache-provider   [provider] cache provider, one of memcached, drb

 Data to Encrypt/Decrypt:
   -s, --string           [string]   specify a string to encrypt/decrypt